uoregon-libraries/digital-exhibits-omeka-s/README.md

 ### User Setup

 If you are not already set up as an administrator for the instance, manually add yourself to the sql dump file used in the previous step.
-Find where the other admins are defined.
+The other admins are defined in the `user` table.

-The password will need to be hashed using the default php `password_hash()` function (for php 7.1).
+The password can be hashed using the default php `password_hash()` function (for php 7.1).

 ## Static Files

 In production, both instances of Omeka serve static files from a mounted directory on a UO server.
-The location of this directory will be specified as a volume in a docker-compose.override file.
+The location of this directory will be specified as a volume in the docker-compose.override file.

 In development, the containers will serve static images from a local directory.
 Again, this will be reflected in the docker-compose override.
 The container will need to have write privileges to this directory in order to install Omeka-S correctly.

 ## Other Config

-Some additional config beyond what’s already in the repository.

 ### Footers